 The Executive Committee is the principal administrative body of Local 4948.
 It consists of the President, the Vice-President, the Secretary-Treasurer and the Recording Secretary.
-They are elected by the membership by secret ballot vote every three years.
+They are elected by the membership every three years by way of a secret ballot vote.

 What We Do

-The Committee conducts the business of the Local on a daily basis.
-It makes the decisions and takes the action necessary to protect the work-related interests of the members, all in accordance with the Local's By-laws and the National CUPE Constitution.
+The Committee conducts the daily business of the Local.
+It makes the decisions and takes the actions necessary to protect the work-related interests of the members; all in accordance with the Local’s By-laws and the National CUPE Constitution.

 The Committee works closely with the rest of the Executive Board to ensure that all members’ views are heard and their concerns addressed.